danghung1202/awesome-note/sql.md

 **Using ROW_NUMBER() and MIN() to select first row in each group when using group clause**

-// A

-/* using Row_NUMBER() to add row number into table ordered by LastUpdated column */

-select RowNum = ROW_NUMBER() OVER(ORDER BY Contact.LastUpdated),  NEWID() as ID,

-Contact.ID as ContactID,
+    /* using Row_NUMBER() to add row number into table ordered by LastUpdated column */ select RowNum = ROW_NUMBER() OVER(ORDER BY Contact.LastUpdated),  NEWID() as ID, Contact.ID as ContactID,
         		Contact.TradingName COLLATE DATABASE_DEFAULT as TradingName,
         		Contact.LastUpdated,
         		TPICCode.PICCode COLLATE DATABASE_DEFAULT as PICCode,
         		TContactType.ContactType,
         		TContactPICCount.CountOfPICCodes
         	INTO #TempContact
          from …..

-/* Using MIN() to select first row in each group */

-(select MIN(#TempContact.RowNum) as ld from #TempContact group by PICCode))
+        /* Using MIN() to select first row in each group */ (select MIN(#TempContact.RowNum) as ld from #TempContact group by PICCode))

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTYxODg2NzUsLTc0OTYzMDYwM119
+eyJoaXN0b3J5IjpbLTE5NDMyMTQyOTQsLTc0OTYzMDYwM119
 -->